cpiaulet/stctm/joss/paper.md

 ---
-title: 'STCTM: a forward modeling and retrieval framework for stellar contamination and stellar spectra'
+title: "STCTM: a forward modeling and retrieval framework for stellar contamination and stellar spectra"
 tags:
   - Python
   - Astronomy